GoogleCloudPlatform/click-to-deploy/k8s/django/README.md

 # Uninstalling the app

-You can delete the NGINX application using the Google Cloud Platform Console, or using the command line.
+You can delete the Django application using the Google Cloud Platform Console, or using the command line.

 ## Using the Google Cloud Platform Console